XSLT

 <!-- templates here override imported ones with the same match pattern -->

-This is how you build theme overrides — import a base theme, then override specific templates.
+Use this pattern to build theme overrides: import a base theme, then override specific templates.

 #Built-in Template Rules